-Have ever said no to money?
+Have you ever said no to money?
 Not taking that cash back value is leaving money on the table.
-As a Canadian traveller make those points work for you.
+As a Canadian traveler make those points work for you.

 In exchange for your loyalty and information, airlines and hotels will give you a cash-back value in the form of miles or points.
 They unable travelers to redeem reward flights or free hotel stays.
 So why not take them?
 Why are you leaving money on the table?
 I know it may sound complicated in some respect, but think of it as a game with rules.
 Once you figure them out you can start to play, avoid the traps and attain your objective in terms of free travel redemptions.

 So here are 3 reasons you should accrue miles and points.

 Reason 1: It's free

 It doesn't cost you anything to sign-up for airline and hotel loyalty programs.
 Your information is as secure as with your credit card or any other service (cell phone, hydro).
 So sign-up with the airline and hotel brands that give you the most value in terms of network and price.
 Stick to them and make sure you take advantage of the accrual bonus offers.
 Here is a list of loyalty programs that may have a lot of value to Canadian travelers.

 It's Canada's biggest frequent flyer reward program.
 Canadians know it as Air Canada's loyalty program.
 Although Air Canada will end its relationship with Aeroplan in 2020, you still have time to accrue miles and use them on some great reward flights.
 Like any program, it has its strengths and weaknesses.
 I shared some of the great ways to burn Aeroplan miles in the following posts: Istanbul reward flights with Aeroplan for $73.45, 5 great Aeroplan reward flight ideas | Part 1, 5 great Aeroplan reward flight ideas – Part 2, Montreal-Bangkok reward flight for $65 with Aeroplan.